 Companies often come to us for advice on which content management system (CMS) they should use for their website content.
 In many cases, they have used another platform for years, such as Joomla, Drupal, Magento, or one of the dozens of other options available.
 These companies tell us they have heard that switching to WordPress is a good idea, but they don’t have enough information and experience to make an educated decision about it.

-First, take a look at the below chart showing data from late December 2017.
+First, take a look at the below pie chart showing CMS usage distribution across the top 1 million websites from late December 2019.

 The chart’s data shows us that: